TheRhysFoster/Healthcare-Management-Database/README.md

 			pi.blood_sugar AS "Blood Sugar Level",
 			CASE
-				WHEN pl.smoking_usage = 'Trying to quit' THEN 'YES' WHEN pl.smoking_usage = 'Used to smoke' THEN 'NO' WHEN pl.smoking_usage = 'None' THEN 'NO'
+				WHEN pl.smoking_usage = 'Trying to quit' THEN 'YES' WHEN pl.smoking_usage = 'Used to smoke' THEN 'QUIT' WHEN pl.smoking_usage = 'None' THEN 'NO'
 			END AS "Smoker"
 		FROM